 - Travel 10 Best Places To Visit In Maharashtra In April

 Pongal is observed across the globe and is richly celebrated in India and this year it will be celebrated on 14 January.
 The word 'Pongal' means 'boiling over of the rice in the cooking pot' in both Tamil and Telugu.
 Though there is little known about the origin of the festival, it is, however, a Dravidian harvest feast that has been celebrated for many centuries.

-Pongal is also a festival that marks the beginning of a New Year that is devoted to thank and praise the Lord with faith and sincerity.
+Pongal is also a festival that marks the beginning of a New Year that is devoted to thanking and praising the Lord with faith and sincerity.
 Pongal also covers all the living beings, including humans, cattle, birds and crops.

 It falls right after the winter solstice and is one of the best since it is a bountiful harvest.
 This festival also marks the season of celebration and joyous activities and is celebrated continuously for four days which are called Bhogi Pongal, Surya Pongal, Mattu Pongal and Kanum Pongal.